Sakimotor/The-Silver-Parser/README.md

 ## How To Use

-Go to the [Releases](https://github.com/Sakimotor/The-Silver-Parser/releases) tab, then download the latest .jar or .exe release file.
+Go to the [Releases](https://github.com/Sakimotor/The-Silver-Parser/releases) tab, then download the latest .jar or .py release file.
 Once you have executed the file, follow the instructions and load a file to start reading/editing the game dialogs/places.
 The first time you load a text file, the table may take some time to fully load, so if your Table is empty after loading a file, please wait up to a minute.
 Also, if it's your first time using Java or Python, don't forget to add them to your OS' Path [(for Java)](https://help.talend.com/reader/nvbM6kBZltEAlPPDszEwUA/mTSf7z1s7egd5xs6r_vhDw) and [(for Python)](https://datatofish.com/add-python-to-windows-path/)

 **YOU CANNOT LOAD THE .ASSETS FILE DIRECTLY, EXTRACT THE .TXT FILES FROM IT WITH TOOLS SUCH AS [UNITY EX](https://forum.zoneofgames.ru/topic/36240-unityex/) OR [AssetStudio](https://github.com/Perfare/AssetStudio) !**